php-dev-br/laravel-doc-pt-br/migrations.md

 <a name="introduction"></a>
 ## Introduction

 Migrations are a type of version control for your database.
 They allow a team to modify the database schema and stay up to date on the current schema state.
-Migrations are typically paired with the [Schema Builder](/docs/4.2/schema) to easily manage your application's schema.
+Migrations are typically paired with the [Schema Builder](schema.md) to easily manage your application's scheme.

 <a name="creating-migrations"></a>
 ## Creating Migrations